emnshchkv/Amyloidogenic-Mutagenesis/README.md

 - Single mutations: 2 × number of enhancers
 - Dipeptide insertions: 2 × number of enhancers
 - Pentapeptide insertions: 2 × number of enhancers
-- Combinatorial: Exponential with max_combinations setting
+- Combinatorial: Exponential with max_combinations setting (exponential growth!)
+- Fixed combinations: 3 mutations (all to P, all to R, alternating P/R)
 - Total mutations can be large for proteins with many enhancers

+### Mutation Count Warnings

+The script will **automatically warn you** in the following cases:

+1. **During combinatorial generation**: If > 500 combinatorial mutations are generated
+   - Message: "Consider reducing --max-combinations parameter to limit output size"
-Use `--max-combinations 2` for large proteins to limit output size.
+   - Recommendation: Use `--max-combinations 2` for large proteins

+2. **At pipeline completion**: If total mutations > 500
+   - Message: "This may result in a large output file"
+   - Recommendation: Adjust mutation parameters or reduce region size

+### Impact of max_combinations on Output

+Example with 6 enhancers:
+- `--max-combinations 2`: ~96 combinatorial mutations
+- `--max-combinations 3`: ~512 combinatorial mutations (triggers warning!)
+- `--max-combinations 4`: ~1,536 combinatorial mutations (very large!)

+**Best Practice**: Start with `--max-combinations 2` and increase only if needed for your analysis.

 ## Logging